About Study In the USA

 The process for coming to the United States to study consists of several important steps.
 It is important that you understand and follow the process in order to enjoy a successful study visit.
 You should begin the process of planning a study visit at least a year ahead of when you want to enroll in a U.S. school or higher education institution.

-First, you need to review the information presented by USNEI and by EducationUSA, the U.S. Department of State’s online guide to visiting the United States for purposes of study.
+First, you need to review the information presented by USNEI and by EducationUSA, the U.S. Department of State’s online guide to visiting the United States for purposes of the study.

 Second, you need to contact the EducationUSA Advising Center nearest to you.
 The advising center staff and its reference library can answer many questions, help you in your planning, and advise you on programs and the visa process.